jkortner/ml-ops/README.md

 ## Docker

-Most of the components used in the DevOps and MLOps pipelines are based based on Docker.
+Most of the components used in the DevOps and MLOps pipelines are based on Docker.
 Here are some recommendations to install Docker on macOS:

 1. Install Docker Desktop (Docker for Mac) via homebrew:
    ```